 Course Repeat Policy

-If you earn a higher grade upon retaking the course, the new grade will supersede the old.
+The most recent grade is what gets calculated into the GPA.
 Your previous grade will not be deleted from your academic record, but it will not be calculated in your cumulative GPA.

 You may order a duplicate diploma by completing the Duplicate Diploma Order Form and sending it in with $15, cash or check.
 It takes 1-2 weeks to complete the order and mail it out to you.